Working with up-and-coming eCommerce businesses is a passion, a pleasure, and somewhat of a tricky challenge when it comes to link building.

 So, if your brand or content project supports a noble cause or plays well to the passions of influencers, this could be a great link building strategy for you to employ.

-One other tip is to reach out to influencers who are still building their followings.
+Another tip is to reach out to influencers who are still building their followings.
 That way, the exposure they receive from being included in your project is valuable to them.
 A win-win!

 I think this is a particularly fun strategy that allows for lots of creative thinking.
 The more inspired the idea, the more likely it’ll be that influencers will want to collaborate with you.
 Challenge accepted?